 A level English Literature is the study of how different writers have explored the question of what it is to be human.
-All literary texts raise questions that revolve around who we are, what our purpose is and how we relate to others - questions that often stay with us long after we have read, and re-read the text.
-Studying English Literature enables you to explore these questions in a deeper, more incisive, more fulfilling way.
-It is also essential to study English Literature at A level if you want to study it at university.
+All literary texts raise questions that revolve around who we are, what our purpose is and how we relate to others.
+Studying English Literature enables you to explore these questions in a deeper, more incisive way.